tjmike/log_aggregator/README.md

 - A log file has a globally unique name string (id).

 - Every logging session for a particular log file has sessionID that's unique to that log file.
   The sessionID must increase for each logging agent session.
-The unix millis timestamp is a good candidate for this id.
+The UNIX millis timestamp is a good candidate for this id.

 - Every logging chunk must have a sequence that starts at one and increases by one for each chunk.